Azure/modern-web-app-pattern-dotnet/README.md

 The environment name should be less than 18 characters and must be comprised of lower-case, numeric, and dash characters (for example, `eapdotnetmwa`).
 The environment name is used for resource group naming and specific resource naming.
 Also, select a password for the admin user of the database.

-Run the following command to start a PowerShell session:
+If not using PowerShell 7+, run the following command:

 ```shell
 pwsh